spectrocloud/pack-central/packs/hello-universe-1.2.0/README.md

 [Hello Universe](https://github.com/spectrocloud/hello-universe) is a demo web application utilized to help users learn more about [Palette](https://docs.spectrocloud.com/introduction) and its features.

 You can deploy it using two preset configurations:
 - A standalone front-end application.
-It provides a click counter that is saved locally and displays Spectro Cloud themed images.
+It provides a frontend for Spacetastic, a fictional company used as a Spectro Cloud use case.
+It provides multiple pages with facts about space.
 - A three-tier application with a front-end application, API server and PostgreSQL database into a Kubernetes cluster.
-It provides a click counter that is saved in the deployed database and displays Spectro Cloud themed images.
+It provides an events counter that is saved in the deployed database which tracks the activity on the Spacetastic pages provided by the frontend.
 You can read more about this configuration on the Hello Universe [README](https://github.com/spectrocloud/hello-universe?tab=readme-ov-file#reverse-proxy-with-kubernetes).

 ## Prerequisites